The Vancouver International Jazz Festival is BC’s largest music festival. It attracts hundreds of artists and over 100,000 Jazz enthusiasts.

 Free Jazz Concerts

 In addition to the Jazz performances at bars, restaurants and night clubs throughout Metro Vancouver, there are also free concerts.
+In fact, this year’s festival features about 50 free shows.
 Some take place outside the Vancouver Art Gallery, on Granville Island, in Gastown and at other venues (including in North Vancouver).

-For a list of free concerts happening this year, see Free Jazz Concert Venues.
+For a list of free concerts happening this year, see our articles about the Free Jazz Concerts Line-up.

 JAZZ FESTIVAL IN FORT LANGELY